Normalizer, divergence type and Patterson measure for discrete groups of the Gromov hyperbolic space: Quasi-uniqueness of Patterson measures

 \section{Quasi-uniqueness of Patterson measures}

-In this section, we will prove that under the assumption of ergodicity of a discrete group $\Gamma \subset \Isom(X,d)$ with respect to an $s$-dimensional $\Gamma$-quasi-invariant quasiconformal measure $\mu$, any such measure that is absolutely continuous to $\mu$ is unique in a certain sense.
+In this section, we prove that under the assumption of ergodicity of a discrete group $\Gamma \subset \Isom(X,d)$ with respect to an $s$-dimensional $\Gamma$-quasi-invariant quasiconformal measure $\mu$, any such measure that is absolutely continuous with respect to $\mu$ is unique in a certain sense.
 We apply this ``quasi-uniqueness'' to Patterson measures for $\Gamma$ of divergence type.

-For later purpose, we have to describe the ambiguity of the uniqueness in terms of quasi-invariance constants and total masses of the measures.
+For later purposes, the ambiguity of the uniqueness will be described in terms of the quasi-invariance constants and the total mass of the measures.
 For a measure $\mu$ in general, we denote its total mass by $\Vert \mu \Vert$.